Your Expert Guide: Spring break with kids (Mexico 2026)

 Cons: Getting more popular and therefore prices are rising.

-⭐️ Book into the MexicoCassie top recommendation – Hotelito Los Sueños where you’ll enjoy incredible buffet breakfasts, a wonderful pool and be close to the beach
+⭐️ Book into the MexicoCassie top recommendation – Hotelito Los Sueños where you’ll enjoy incredible buffet breakfasts, a wonderful pool and be close to the beach, or

 Puerto Escondido and surrounding area, Oaxaca